idris-lang/Idris2/INSTALL.md

 You can build from pre-built Chez Scheme source, as long as you have Chez Scheme installed (or, alternatively, Racket).
 To do this, enter one of the following:

-- `make bootstrap SCHEME=chez`
+- `make bootstrap CHEZ=chez-scheme`
-- `make bootstrap-racket`
+- `make bootstrap IDRIS2_CG=racket RACKET_RACO=raco`

+But it is recommended to edit `config.mk` to set the preferences permanently.

-`chez` is the executable name of the Chez Scheme compiler.
+`chez-scheme` is the executable name of the Chez Scheme compiler.
 You may need to replace this with the executable for Chez Scheme on your system.
 This could be `scheme`, `chezscheme` or `chezscheme9.5` or something else, depending on your system and the Chez Scheme version.

-This builds an Idris 2 compiler from scheme code output from a working Idris 2 compiler (which isn't necessarily up to date, but is up to date enough to build the current repository).
+This builds an Idris 2 compiler from the scheme code output made by a working Idris 2 compiler previously (which isn't necessarily up to date, but is up to date enough to build the current repository).
 It then rebuilds using the result, and runs the tests.

 If all is well, to install, type: